 Before excavation can occur to any significant extent, and in order to mine the resulting pits in a dry condition, dewatering must occur.
 Eventually, dewatering trenches are created at the bottom of the pit floor.
-Water is discharged at points identified on Exhibit C-7C3 and C4, Water Resources Map.
+Water is discharged at points identified on Exhibit C3 and C4.
 The dewatering of pits is discussed in detail under Exhibit G - Water Resources.
-The dewatering trenches will not be backfilled in order to add to the irregularity of the resulting pond bottom for enhanced aquatic habitat.